cunarist/rinf/README.md

 flutter doctor
 ```

-## Caveats

-- For Android, The NDK version that your project expects is specified in `./android/app/build.gradle` file as `ndkVersion` variable.
-This version number must be `23.1.7779620` or higher for this package to work.
-If the value of `ndkVersion` is `flutter.ndkVersion`, you should be using Flutter SDK [3.10 or higher](https://docs.flutter.dev/release/release-notes/release-notes-3.10.0).
+Quite simple, isn't it?

-> Using extra build targets with Rust can sometimes present various issues.
+> Using various build targets with Rust can sometimes present various issues.
 If you encounter any problems, feel free to visit [the discussions page](https://github.com/cunarist/rust-in-flutter/discussions) and open a Q&A thread for assistance.

 # 👜 Applying Template